 Facial and Jaw Trauma

 No matter your pet’s age, they could experience accidents or trauma that fractures the jaw, which could cause periodontitis or cancer.
 This trauma could be caused by car accidents, fights with dogs, aggressive chewing, or falls.
 Treatment could vary from wound care to root canals to crown placements.

 Even if you believe your dog or cat is too young for vet dental care, the evidence shows that maintaining good oral hygiene at a young age is essential to avoiding expensive vet treatment bills later in your pet’s life.
 Additionally, you never know when an accident may happen.
-It’s best to be prepared with pet dental insurance so you can afford treatment when your pet needs it most.
-A tooth extraction procedure could cost up to $1,000, while treatment for gum disease averages around $768 for cats and $519 for dogs.
-Keep in control of your finances with the help of pet insurance.
+It’s best to be prepared with dental pet insurance so you can afford treatment when your pet needs it most.

 2. Dental Disease Can Be Life-Threatening

 The bacteria that we discussed above that can lead to gum disease can also enter your pet’s bloodstream.
-It will then be carried to his organs, where infections will develop.
+In serious cases, it will then be carried to his organs, where infections will develop.
 Most commonly, the organs affected by oral diseases are the heart, lungs, kidneys, and liver.
-These are vital organs, and infections here could decrease your pet’s quality of life and may even lead to death.
+These are, of course, vital organs, and infections here could decrease your pet’s quality of life and may even lead to death.
 Having pet insurance with a dental policy could make taking your pet to veterinary dental cleanings affordable.

 3. Nobody Likes Bad Breath

 Nobody enjoys sitting down to a family dinner only to have the dog encasing them in a stinky cloud.
 And no one wants to get onto the floor to play with a cat with rank breath.